-What if I want to buy a fixed amount of foreign currency, and I don’t know how much to deposit?
+What if I want to buy a fixed amount of foreign currency, and I don’t know how much to send in?

 You can use our CurrencyFair calculator to give you an idea of how much you’ll need to buy a certain amount of foreign currency.
-We suggest you send in a little bit more than that to ensure you have enough in case the rate moves while your funds are on the way.
-Should there be any funds left, you will be able to transfer them back to your account (where they came from) or leave them for the next transaction.
+We suggest you send in a little bit more than that to ensure you have enough in case the rate moves while your money is on the way.
+Should there be any money left, you will be able to transfer them back to your account (where they came from) or leave them for the next transaction.

 Does the CurrencyFair MarketPlace allow for partial exchanges or do I have to wait for my full order to be matched to complete an exchange?